rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

 }
 ```

-As a good rule of thumb, you can consider every function without a return value as side-effect
+As a good rule of thumb, you can consider every function without a return value to be a side effect.

-A side-effect has 2 important parts:
+Yet, essentially, a side effect always has 2 important parts associated with it:

 - the trigger
-- the side-effecting logic
+- the side-effect logic

-In the above examples the trigger was the method call itself, but we can also set an emitted value form an `Observable` as trigger.
+In the above examples, the trigger was the method call itself.
+That is one way of doing it, but not the only one.
+We can also set a value emitted from an `Observable` as a trigger.
-This side-effect logic is a render call or any other logic executed by the trigger.
+Thus, you may use a render call or any other logic executed by the trigger as the side-effect logic.

 ## Application

-With this in mind let's take a look at the component logic and see if we can identify a side effect:
+With this in mind, let's take a look at the component logic and see if we can identify a side effect:

-In the `ngOnInit` we initialize a background process over `resetRefreshTick`.
+First, we initialize a background process in the `ngOnInit` over `resetRefreshTick` (see [side-effects.start.component.ts] [side-effects.start.component.ts].)

 ```typescript
   ngOnInit(): void {